On the role of the curvature drift instability in the dynamics of electrons in active galactic nuclei: Discussion

 Generally speaking, the role of the CDI is twofold.
-At the one hand it guarantees the required twisting of magnetic field lines, and at the other hand, in terms of its feedback on plasma dynamics it provides necessary conditions for the saturation process.
+On the one hand it guarantees the required twisting of magnetic field lines, and on the other hand, in terms of its feedback on plasma dynamics it provides necessary conditions for the saturation process.